michaeledwards0/Enterprise-Azure-AI-Infrastructure/docs/02-network-architecture.md

 1. Azure Portal → **Policy** → **Definitions** → search: `Not allowed resource types`

    *(Alternative if unavailable in your policy catalog: search `Deny public IP` or use the custom `policies/deny-public-ip.json` definition included in this repo's `policies/` folder.)*
-2. **Assign** → Scope: `rg-secure-ai-prod` → configure to deny `Microsoft.Network/publicIPAddresses` creation, with an exclusion for the Bastion public IP resource already created in Section 6
+2. **Assign** → Scope: `rg-secure-ai-prod` → configure to deny `Microsoft.Network/publicIPAddresses` creation
+3. Under **Exclusions**, add the Bastion public IP's full resource path (`<subscription>/rg-secure-ai-prod/pip-bastion`) — this is a name-based path, not an internal object ID, so recreating the IP under the identical name will continue matching this exclusion in future sessions without needing to update the policy again
-3. **Review + create** → **Create**
+4. **Review + create** → **Create**

-📸 **Screenshot to capture:** Policy assignment confirming the deny-public-IP rule scoped to the resource group.
-Save as `screenshots/phase-02/08-deny-public-ip-policy.png`.
+📸 **Screenshot to capture:** Policy assignment confirming the deny-public-IP rule scoped to the resource group, including the exclusion.

 ### Section 9: Testing & Validation